Springe direkt zu Inhalt

 Hochschullehrer*innen: Generally, Hochschullehrer*innen (Prof. Dr.) are eligible to supervise an MA thesis..
 This category refers to full professors, junior professors and temporary/ honorary professors.

-Wissenschaftliche Mitarbeiter*innen: The non-tenured academic staff – research associates; Wissenschaftliche Mitarbeiter*innen (Dr.) - are not eligible to supervise your thesis, despite being authorized to teach classes and supervise and grade research papers.
+Wissenschaftliche Mitarbeiter*innen: The non-tenured academic staff – research associates; Wissenschaftliche Mitarbeiter*innen (Dr.) - are usually not eligible to supervise your thesis as a primary supervisor, despite being authorized to teach classes and supervise and grade research papers.
+They may be able to be your second supvervisor for a thesis depending on their circumstances.

 ECTS: German universities generally follow the European Credit Transfer and Accululation System (ECTS) and award credits within this system.
-One ECTS credit is meant to represent 30 hours of work and thus this system assumes 30 ECTS credits per term are equivalent to a regular full time work week.
+60 ECTS credits are the equivalent of a full year of study or work.
+See here for more information.

 Regelstudienzeit: Standard period of study.
 This is the expected time period it would take to complete the program when studying full-time.
-Unlike in some other countries, it is not essential to complete the program within the 'standard' period.
+In the German system, it is not compulsory to complete the program within this 'standard' period.

 Course Plan: This is a recommendation for organizing classes within the Standard period of study within the two-year period and does not outline a mandatory sequence.
 Students can extend the time to complete their degree and may take modules in a different order.

-Vorlesung: During a lecture (Vorlesung - VL), the classic teaching format at universities, a lecturer presents the subject matter, and students take notes and expand upon the topic through private study.
+• Vorlesung (VL) - Lecture: a lecturer presents the subject matter, students can take notes and might prepare for or expand on the topic through further reading.

 GHSC-logo-print